 #2 Lack of understanding of our own ability

 Throughout my years of racing ultras I generally tend to find that people fall into one of two categories, those who do and those who don’t.
 Generally however we see a lot of people in the latter category, as evidenced by the huge slow downs we see in most races.
 In respects, we’re our own worst enemy when it comes to giving ourselves an informed judgement as to what our ability actually is, and some of that comes down to a societal thing.
 From a very early age, quite a few of us are told how awesome we are and how great we are at certain things.
 We do in part, celebrate mediocrity.

 Now, I’m not suggesting that everyone is like this, indeed many ultra runners I know are extremely humble in nature, but I am applying this rule to the general population, not the running population per se.
 But it’s an interesting notion to consider.
-As a manager in the workplace, I see it among fresh graduates who seek adulation and applause for simply performing their jobs.

 So what do you do as an ultra runner to help provide that sense of objectivity?
 Well there are a number of things.
 The first is to go to point one above and look at all of the training you’ve done and try to remove yourself from the emotional connection you have to it.
 Afterall, it’s your training, you’ve invested in it and of course you’re going to believe you can run that sub 10 hr 100kms.
 But when you really critically self-analyse, have you done the hard yards to get there?